DewellGuerand/LINMA2471---Project/report/main.typ

 === Long-step Path-following Interior-Point method

 Finally, we will perform a similar analysis for the Long-step Path-following Interior point method.
-Here we have first plotted the objective function :
+Here we have first plotted the objective function:

 #figure(
   image("../figures/InteriorPoint_LongStep_objective_value.svg", width: 80%),
-  caption: [$f(x_k)$ vs iteration]
+  caption: [$f(x_k)$ vs $k$] )<fig:IPM_objective_value>
-)

-On this graph, we can see that it quickly converges to the optimal value.
+On @fig:IPM_objective_value, we can see that it quickly converges to the optimal value.
 However, even though the convergence rate is impressive, we have to take into account the cost-per-iteration which is quite high for this method:

 #figure(
   image("../figures/InteriorPoint_LongStep_time_complexity.svg", width: 80%),